 To find out the “why” that causes air conditioning rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million homes in the USA have cooling systems, according to the U.S. Department of Energy.

-But it’s not actually the air conditioning system itself, or even its cooling capacity.
+But it’s not so much the air conditioning system itself, or even its cooling functions.